P O X!

 Not by our interventions?

-Thomas McKeown’s study dating to the late 1970s, highlighted earlier in relation to comparative graphs to those from Ireland and elsewhere, The Role of Medicine: Dream, Mirage, or Nemesis? in this, he proposes, based upon the statistics of declining deaths within the context of our historical record of medical practice, that our medical intervention cannot, for the most part, be the direct cause of this decline – as these interventions came either too late or were not available at all to account for the almost universal decline in deaths from almost all of these once deadlier contagions of the past.
+In Thomas McKeown’s study dating to the late 1970s, The Role of Medicine: Dream, Mirage, or Nemesis? he proposes, based upon the statistics of declining deaths within the context of our historical record of medical practice, that our medical intervention cannot, for the most part, be the direct cause of this decline – as these interventions came either too late or were not available at all to account for the almost universal decline in deaths from almost all of these once deadlier contagions of the past.

 For instance, almost all of the previously more deadly diseases declined most significantly throughout the first half of the 20th Century, where there was a near 99 percent reduction in deaths in many regions as discussed above from the beginning of the 1900s if not earlier in some cases, to almost zero per by 1945 or the end of the Second World War (WWII), a time when antibiotics were only becoming more widely available which could begin combating the deadlier effects of many diseases and some antibiotics came later still depending upon specific infections.